redsymbol/csv2parquet/README.md

 example, a header name with a period, like "Min.
 Investment".
 In this situation, you *must* use `--column-names` to provide a column name that Parquet can accept, or edit the source CSV file.)

+## Troubleshooting

+If you encounter a bug, run again with the `--debug` option. and note the directory name which is printed out at startup.
+Many files, logs, and other info useful for troubleshooting are stored in a temporary folder. `--debug` prevents this from being deleted after the program completes.
+See in particular `script`, `script_stderr` and `script_stdout` from that folder, and email them to the author with a bug report (see "About and Contact", below)

 # Installation